 Transparently present every single time a British channel is presenting Association Football.
 The usual line up is "old white managernote Coach, for American audiences.", "middle-aged white recently retired ex midfielder/defender/goalie", "just-retired black forward/midfielder".
 Sometimes they even try to claim "Scottish" as equivalent to "black."
 Infrequently but annoyingly, the channel ends up with someone from Francophone Africa whose grasp of the English language simply isn't up to the job, making the tokenism at play especially obvious (and presumably depriving Francophone viewers of the much better standard of commentary he could offer in his native tongue).

-The current Charlie's Angels revamp adds one in order to appeal to modern audiences.
+The modern Charlie's Angels revamp adds a black Angel in order to appeal to modern audiences.

 Stockinger, the spinoff of the Austrian show Inspector Rex, has Antonella Simoni, a cheerful Italian-Austrian cop and the first female cop to appear in the Inspector Rex franchise.